Sitecore/Helix.Docs/helix/devops/development/local-deployment.rst

 the standard frameworks etc. On the other hand, tools and processes might cater for this separation, even when working inside the web root.

-Generally, if tasks that are repeated frequently becomes taxing, they will be circumvented – and this will lead to inconsistencies in the processes and ultimately inconsistencies in quality.
+Generally, if tasks that are repeated frequently become taxing, they will be circumvented – and this will lead to inconsistencies in the processes and ultimately inconsistencies in quality.
 Therefore, secondly, the ease of development is important.
 Working outside the web